Internship Position Description

 Benefits Available to Intern

-Although this is an unpaid internship that does not lead to permanent employment, the position offers participants an excellent experience in working within a large, full-service forensic laboratory.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, the position offers participants an excellent experience in working within a large, full-service forensic laboratory.
 It also provides an opportunity for interns to explore career options, gain knowledge and skills that complement their academic studies, build resumes and network with professionals in the forensic science environment.

 The application process starts with the submission of a resume, cover letter or letter of interest and unofficial transcript(s) to Jane.Dawson@ocgov.com.
 All documents must be submitted via e-mail between November 1st and February 1st.
 Selected candidates will be interviewed by the project leader(s) and intern coordinator in March for summer placement.

 - The cover letter or letter of interest is an opportunity for applicants to describe career and academic goals and to elaborate upon personal interests/accomplishments related to the internship.
 Please include GPA (must be minimum 2.5), preferred start and end dates for the internship along with alternate dates, number of hours that can be scheduled on a weekly basis and days/timeframes available to schedule internship hours.
 In addition, applicants living outside of the Southern California area must include details about where they will reside if selected for the internship.

 - The resume must include relevant scientific education, work experiences and community involvement.

 - The unofficial transcript(s) must include all undergraduate and any graduate coursework, except coursework in progress.